utelecon/utelecon.github.io/en/zoom/how/faculty_members/recording_cloud.md

 5. Turn off "Viewers can download".
 If you welcome students to download, keep it on.

 6. Copy the sharing information and share it via ITC-LMS or email.
-  * The URL and password indicated in "Recording Link Information" and the notification email under "Share recordings with viewers" are the same
+  * The URL and password indicated in "Recording Link Information" and the notification email under "Share recordings with viewers" are the same.

 Reference URL: [Zoom Help Center Cloud Recording](https://support.zoom.us/hc/en-us/articles/203741855-%E3%82%AF%E3%83%A9%E3%82%A6%E3%83%89%E8%A8%98%E9%8C%B2)